MichelleRahman21/capstone-backend-michelle/README.md

 **Visitors to the client web application should be able to see any book without** **being logged in.**

-You will need to write a controller action and a test script.
+You will need to write a route handler and a test script.

 Expected response: